-The down payment is a chief concern among many first time home owners.
-This is especially true today where prices are rising and low interest rates make owning a home more irresistible than ever.
-Don't worry, the days of 20% down being your only option are over, and there are many other options you can take advantage of to finance your down payment.
+The down payment is a chief concern among many first-time homeowners.
+This is especially true today, when prices are rising and low interest rates make owning a home more irresistible than ever.
+Don't worry; the days of 20% down being your only option are over, and there are many other options you can take advantage of to finance your down payment.

-Even if you are not a veteran, or you want a property outside the USDA approved areas, low down payment loans still exist.
-For first-time home owners, 3% and 5% down Conventional Loans are available.
-If you are not a first timer, 5% is the minimum down.
+Even if you are not a veteran, or you want a property outside the USDA-approved areas, low-down payment loans still exist.
+For first-time homeowners, 3% and 5% down conventional loans are available.
+If you are not a first timer, 5% is usually the minimum down.
 These programs are also more forgiving with FICO credit scores as low as 620.
 Even better, these 3% or 5% down payments can be gifted, in whole or in part.

 Down payment funds can be a gift from a relative.
-That means Mom or Dad, even Auntie or Uncle.
-And since we live in Hawaii, “everyone” is an Auntie or Uncle.
-The money has to be a gift - not a loan.
-Check with your Locations Agent or a Compass Loan Originator for specific terms and conditions.
+That means mom or dad, even auntie or uncle.
+The money has to be a gift, not a loan.
+Check with your Locations agent or a Compass loan originator for specific terms and conditions.
 Parents often tap into their own home equity to come up with the gift money.
 Grandparents can also be a good resource, especially if you are planning to own a place nearby and are available for future care giving.

 Check with your loan officer about Rural Development loans.
 For properties in designated rural areas, as defined by the U.S. Department of Agriculture, buyers may be eligible for 100 percent financing.

 Ask if you qualify for the Mortgage Credit Certificate program, administered by the State of Hawaii Housing Finance and Development Corporation, which can reduce your federal income tax obligation and put more income into your pocket to help qualify for a loan.